benmaddison/rpkimancer/README.md

 - ROAs (RFC6482)
 - Ghostbuster Records (RFC6493)

-Additional signed objects can be supported via a plugin system.
+Additional signed objects can be supported via a plug-in system.

-This **not** an RP or a CA.
+This is **not** an RP or a CA.

 Minimal validation is done on object creation.
 This is intentional, since a valid use-case is to create *almost* valid objects to recreate RP bugs.